meghaniankov/CV/README.md

 *Co-founder/CEO*
 - Launched an e-commerce store for wedding accessories after identifying a gap in the online market for mid-priced bridal pieces.
 - Use basics of HTML, CSS, and Liquid on Shopify website.
-- Built an A.I. tool using Google Vision, _____ and _____ to analyze an image of the user’s wedding dress and give them personalized recommendations for wedding accessories sold by my store.
+- Built an A.I. tool, using Google Vision and Firebase, to analyze an image of the user’s wedding dress and give them personalized recommendations for wedding accessories sold by my store.
 - Handle all aspects of the business including strategy, advertising, financial management, web development, customer service and negotiations with suppliers.

 **Omnicom Diversified Agency Solutions** (Jan 2014 to Sep 2018)